 The network offers passionate education advocates between 18 and 29 the opportunity to connect with, and learn, from other young people, while gaining knowledge and developing their skills.

-Applications are closed at the moment but you can register your interest in the network here and we will notify once applications re-open.
+Applications are closed at the moment but you can register your interest in the network here and we will notify you once applications re-open.